 This autoimmune disease attacks the joints, causing inflammation that makes the joint tissue thicken.
 In time, the joints can lose their mobility.

-If you have RA, you may feel the cramps not just in the hands, but also in the feet, ankles, knees, wrists and elbows.
+If you have RA, you may feel the cramps not just in your hands, but also in your feet, ankles, knees, wrists, and elbows.
 Joint inflammation from rheumatoid arthritis is usually symmetrical, meaning that if one hand is affected, the other usually is as well.

 Kidney disease, or renal disease, occurs when your kidneys can’t remove waste from your body well enough or keep your fluids balanced.
 Kidney disease can cause cramps, due to fluid and electrolyte imbalances, blood flow issues or nerve damage.